j0hnVu/linoffice/README.md

 The **Microsoft Activation Scripts (MAS)** will also work if you have, let's say, trouble with activation - just run `./linoffice.sh manual powershell.exe` from the script's directory to open a Powershell window where you can then paste the command to run MAS.

-### Display scaling

-You can set the display scaling by modifying the value for `RDP_SCALE` in the `linoffice.conf.default` (before installation) or `linoffice.conf` (after installation).

-### Using the GUI

-Currently, the GUI is still a work in progress, but it mostly works.
-To run it you need to have `python3` and `pyside6` installed on your system (the exact names of the packages differ for every distro).
-Download the [latest git version](https://github.com/eylenburg/linoffice/archive/refs/heads/main.zip) of LinOffice and unpack it in your LinOffice folder.
-Then, navigate to the `gui` folder and launch the GUI with `python3 linoffice.py`.

-(If you already have a working VM from release 1.0.7 or earlier you may need to copy `dns_on.bat`, `dns_off.bat` and `RegistryOverride.ps1` (in `config/oem`) to your VM's `C:\OEM` folder manually, otherwise some of the settings in the GUI don't work.)

 # Troubleshooting

-### Problems with the setup script
+### Problems with the setup

-If the `setup.sh` fails, try running it a second time.
+If the setup fails, try running it a second time.
 Sometimes that does the trick.
 If your Windows VM installs successfully but Office doesn't seem to be installed, you can trigger a re-installation of Office using `/.setup.sh --installoffice`.
 You can also manually install Office by accessing your virtual machine through `127.0.0.1:8006` in the browser.
 If you have installed Office but it wasn't picked up by the setup script, you can let it check for Office again by running `./setup.sh --firstrun`.
-If you need to re-create the .desktop files (app launchers) you can do it by running `./setup.sh --desktop`.
+If you need to re-create the .desktop files (app launchers) you can do it by running `./setup.sh --desktop` (or the equivalent button in the GUI)
-If something breaks later on you can re-run the requirements check with `./setup.sh --healthcheck`.
+If something breaks later on you can re-run the requirements check with `./setup.sh --healthcheck` (or the equivalent button in the GUI).

 If you can't get the setup to work, please [create a bug report ("setup didn't work")](https://github.com/eylenburg/linoffice/issues) with these information:
 - The `windows_install.log` (in `~/.local/share/linoffice`)